nnellans/terraform-guide/README.md

 module.someSymbolicName.<outputName>
 ```
 - The keys/value pairs are how you pass Input Variables to the Child Module
-- The Child Module defines what it accepts for Input Variables via its own `variables.tf` file in its own folder
+  - The Child Module defines what it accepts for Input Variables via its own `variables.tf` file in the Module's folder
 - Tip: The `source` attribute could point to a git repo if you wanted
   - That way you could use git tags to create “versions” of your module, and then you can reference specific versions of each module
-- Terraform also supports a number of 'Meta-Arguments' that are available to use for each `module` block, such as `depends_on`, `count`, `for_each`, and `providers`
+- Terraform also supports a number of *Meta-Arguments* that are available to use for each `module` block, such as `depends_on`, `count`, `for_each`, and `providers`
-- Further below, this guide will go over the `count` and `for_each` meta-arguments.
+- This guide will go over the `count` and `for_each` meta-arguments.
 But, for the others I would suggest reading the [documentation](https://www.terraform.io/language/modules/syntax#meta-arguments) for more information

 ### Module Notes
-- Some Resource configuration can be provided as inline blocks inside parent Resource, or as totally separate top-level resources
+- Some Resource configuration can be provided as inline blocks inside a parent Resource, or it can be provided as totally separate top-level Resources
   - Take Subnets for an example.
 Subnets could be defined as inline blocks on the Virtual Network resource, or Subnets could be defined as their own top-level resources
-  - Inside Modules, it is always preferred to use the separate top-level resources whenever possible
+  - When coding your Modules, it is always preferred to use the separate top-level resources whenever possible
 - Be careful when using the file() function inside of a Module, as the path to the file can get tricky.
 Here are some special system variables that can help with this:
   - `path.module`:  references the folder where the child module is located
   - `path.root`:  references the folder of the root module